shivendra-somr/SpringSecurity-JWT/README.md

 # SpringSecurity-JWT
-Spring Security Using JWT Token
+Spring Security Using JWT Token and manual configuration of datasource